 A 1907 vintage Christmas card image of a Christmas sled in the snow-laden with holy.

-Holly, like ivy and mistletoe, is a wintergreen plant that was used in pagan times to celebrate the Winter Solstice and to ward off evil spirits.
+Holly, like ivy and mistletoe, is a wintergreen plant used in pagan times to celebrate the Winter Solstice and ward off evil spirits.
 The holy is a symbol as it also closely bears the crown.
 Its spiny leaves and red berries link to Jesus’ crown of thorns.

 6. 1901 Vintage Christmas Image Father Christmas